 Finally you’ll want to sanitize your cup between cycles by boiling it.
 While there has been a confirmed case of TSS with a menstrual cup there is not at all high risk, and you also have a risk using tampons.

 For me, menstrual cups are the perfect option for a green period.
 Have you tried them?

-UPDATE: OrganiCup reached out offering a promo code for you.
-If you’d like to try it out, use MYGREENCLOSET for free shipping!
+UPDATE: OrganiCup reached out after seeing this post offering a promo code, if you’d like to try it out use MYGREENCLOSET for free shipping!